 Keep on putting aside that project you often dream about?
 Quit it!
 Do this for you.
 Just research what you have to do and start, because odds are, nobody else will do it for you.
 You’ll never know what this will be like until you try.
 Even if it doesn’t go as you imagined, you can be at peace with the fact that you tried.

 Set aside money for your golden years so you don’t have to worry about your well-being later down the road.
 Be smart with your money and learn how to invest it.
 If you don’t know where to start, pull up Google to search on investing for beginners.
 Learn about the stock market and how it works, read others’ opinions, or, you know, toss $100 into a jar each month so that you can put it towards your future.

 Those can of green beans in the pantry that you’re not going to use?
 Donate them to someone who would love to eat them.
 The same goes for all those sweaters hanging in your closet that you never wear.
 There are people that would be thankful to have the items you forget about.
 There’s a warm, fuzzy feeling that comes with donating, too.
 It’s because it’s a good deed and you know it.

 Get crafty and make a mess!
 Live a little!
 ‘Tis the season!
 Whether you want to get back into painting, photography, wood-working, or want to sew a new scarf for your grandma, put your creativity to use.
 You’ll be happy you did.

 And look at that!
 It’s the end of another year already, and there you are, improved and inspiring.
-Have other meaningful goals or inspiration to share?
+Have meaningful goals or inspiration to share about New Year’s resolutions?
 Leave a comment below, and don’t forget to check out our collection of New Year’s gifts!